cocotb/cocotb/documentation/source/building.rst

       Use to add additional dependencies to the simulation target.

     ``COCOTB_NVC_TRACE``
-      Set this to 1 to enable display of VHPI traces when using the nvc VHDL simulator.
+      Set this to 1 to enable display of VHPI traces when using the NVC VHDL simulator.

     ``SIM_BUILD``
       Use to define a scratch directory for use by the simulator.
 The path is relative to the Makefile location.